Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 For a long time, a Michelin star meant the same thing everywhere: luxury, white linen, precision.
 French technique reigned supreme.

 The idea of “fine” has changed.
-Fine now means honest.
-Intentional.
-Excellent.
+Fine now means honest, intentional, and excellent.
 Whether that’s $500 caviar or a perfect bowl of broth.

 This evolution makes cities like Philly and Boston prime territory.
 Because these are cities where the food is personal, the flavors are layered, and the chefs don’t cook for attention, they cook for the neighborhood.